How to Visit Colombia’s Rosario Islands from Cartagena

 If you are looking for a more relaxed day trip on a boat, consider the catamaran tour.

 It’s one of the most consistently highly rated day tours to the Rosario Islands.
 We’ve done the sunset tour on this boat (read about that here), and it’s really nice.
-It has lots of space, including shade, and these neat nets you can sit on in the front.

 The size of the boat and slower speed also means this boat doesn’t get too bouncy on the return trip in the afternoon.